lucidrains/flash-cosine-sim-attention/README.md

 Implementation of fused cosine similarity attention in the same style as <a href="https://arxiv.org/abs/2205.14135">Flash Attention</a>.
 The observation is that by adopting l2 normalized queries and keys, you no longer need to keep track of the row maximums for numerical stability.
 This greatly simplifies the flash attention algorithm, assuming cosine similarity attention comes at no generalization cost.

-In other words, stable, fast, memory efficient, and longer context attention with no downsides.
+In other words, potentially stable, fast, memory efficient, and longer context attention with no downsides.

+So far cosine similarity attention is not widely used in industry.
+The only large model that has been trained with it so far is <a href="https://arxiv.org/abs/2111.09883">SwinV2</a>.
+If anyone can invalidate the approach, please open an issue or send me an email.
+You can run experiments against regular attention using the <a href="https://github.com/lucidrains/x-transformers#grouped-query-key-l2-normalization">x-transformers</a> repository.

 This will be my first attempt at CUDA, so welcome any help or advice.